 Enantiomers are chemically similar in any other respect.
 A pair of Enantiomers is characterized by the direction in which polarised light is rotated.
 It can be dextrorotatory or laevorotatory, hence the term optical isomers are used.
 If two Enantiomers are similarly present, they are collectively referred to as a racemic mixture, a mixture that does not rotate polarized light because the other cancels the optical behavior of each Enantiomer.

 Enantiomers generally have identical physical properties such as melting point, boiling point, infrared absorptions, and NMR spectra.

-This is because the intermolecular interactions between opposite enantiomers that are between the R and S enantiomers may be -different from those between like enantiomers that are between two molecules both of R or both of S stereochemistry.
+This is because the intermolecular interactions between opposite Enantiomers that are between the R and S Enantiomers may be -different from those between Enantiomers that are between two molecules both of R or both of S stereoChemistry.